Skip to content

 How to deal with unclear situations

 In unclear situations, you should contact the union representative or PAM if a union representative is not available.
 If the employer attempts to change an essential term without justification, the employee should inform the employer in writing that she or he considers the change to be unjustified and reserves an opportunity to have the justification of the change investigated.
-You should not refuse to work if you want your employment relationship to continue.
+You should not refuse to work while the issue is investigated, if you want your employment relationship to continue.

 Read also